Materials-Data-Science-and-Informatics/somesy/README.md

 verbose = true     # show detailed information about what somesy is doing
 ```

-As Helmholtz Metadata Collaboration(HMC), our goal is to increase usage of metadata and improve metadata quality.
-Therefore, we set some fields in `somesy.toml` as compulsory fields to increase the metadata quality in the software projects `somesy` is used.
+As Helmholtz Metadata Collaboration (HMC), our goal is to increase usage of metadata and improve metadata quality.
+Therefore, some fields in `somesy.toml` are set as required fields.
+This is to increase rigour and completeness of metadata recorded with `somesy` .

 <!-- --8<-- [end:somesytoml] -->